Abike Dabiri

 Abike Kafayat Oluwatoyin Dabiri-Erewa (born 11 October 1962) is a Nigerian politician and former member of the Nigeria Federal House of Representatives representing Ikorodu Constituency in Lagos State.
 She was the Chairman of the House Committee on Media & Publicity.

 She was also the former Chairperson of the House Committee on Diaspora Affairs, and was elected for the first time in 2003, and re-elected in 2007 and 2011.

 In 2015, she was appointed as the Senior Special Assistant to President Muhammadu Buhari on Foreign Affairs and Diaspora.
 In November 2018, Dabiri-Erewa was given a new role of Chairman/CEO of Nigerians in Diaspora Commission.
 The letter for the confirmation of her appointment was sent to the Senate in 2018 by the Presidency but was delayed until May 2019 when the Senate confirmed her appointment.

 Under her leadership, the commission launched the Nigeria Diaspora Investment Summit as a window to draw investment from the disaposa bloc.

 She was also a supporter of "Together Nigeria"; an independent advocacy group launched to work towards President Muhammadu Buhari's 2019 re-election bid.

+Abike was congratulated by President Bola Tinubu, the Chairman/CEO of the Nigerian Diaspora Commission (NIDCOM), on her birthday on October 11, for demonstrating love for the country and humanity.

+Early life and education

+Dabiri-Erewa was born on 11 October 1962 in Jos, Plateau State, Nigeria.